19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 [2/2006]

-(5) Notwithstanding subsection (4), where upon conducting any preliminary urine test under subsection (4)(a), a part of a urine specimen has tested negative for controlled drugs, any of the officers referred to in subsection (1) may either discard the remaining 2 parts of the same urine specimen or proceed in accordance with subsection (4)(b).
+(5) Notwithstanding subsection (4), where upon conducting any preliminary urine test under subsection (4)(a), a part of a urine specimen has tested negative for controlled drugs, any of the officers referred to in subsection (1), (1A) or (1B) may either discard the remaining 2 parts of the same urine specimen or proceed in accordance with subsection (4)(b).

 [Act 30 of 2012 wef 01/05/2013]

+[Act 1 of 2019 wef 01/04/2019]

 (6) A certificate stating the result of a urine test shall be signed by an analyst employed by the Health Sciences Authority or any other person that the Minister, by notification in theGazette, appoints for such purpose.